jpritikin/coach/content/docs/me/big-emotion.md

 # Big Emotion

+I've often wondered, what is the purpose of my life?
+Recently, I think a possible answer has come into sharper focus.
-In retrospect, I have dedicated my life to the search for *Big Emotion*.
+I have dedicated my life to the search for *Big Emotion*.
 This essay is an attempt to convey what I mean by *Big Emotion*.

 ## Introduction